genevaers/User-Documentation/docs/AdvancedFeatures/OverviewLookupPaths.md

 A field in record A is a "foreign key" that can access record B where that field is defined as a "primary key".
 The field in record A now gives access to all the information in record B. This is a single-step lookup path.
 A lookup path can be defined with multiple steps.
 See [Multi-step lookup paths](#multi-step-lookup-paths) for more information on these.

-Consider an example: for each sales transaction we need to know the product description .
+Consider an example: for each sales transaction we need to know the product description.

 In this example, use the lookup path **LP\_SalesProduct**.